fitak/fitak/readme.md

 Installation
 ------------
 - Create a database from /sql-structure.sql
-- Rename `/app/config/devel_example.neon` to `devel.neon` and edit parametrs for you devel DB
+- Rename `/app/config/devel_example.neon` to `devel.neon` and edit parametrs for your devel DB
-- Rename `/app/config/product_example.neon` to product.neon and edit parametrs for you product DB
+- Rename `/app/config/product_example.neon` to `product.neon` and edit parametrs for your product DB
 - You need a developer account on the Facebook.
 - Create a new Facebook application `https://developers.facebook.com/apps`.
 - Rename `/app/config/fbparams_example.neon` to `fbparams.neon` and edit Facebook App parametrs.
 The email isn't connected with the Facebook.
-It's just for warnings, if something goes wrong.
+It's just for warnings if something goes wrong.
 - Add new groups to DB table `groups` (just the first column is mandatory = ID of the Facebook group)
 - Data from the selected Facebook groups are downloaded via one active user token.
 This user must have access to the all selected groups.
 That should be probably you.
 You have to generate the new token